alealexpro100/linux_install/README.md

 * Images will be located at `../linux_install_builds`.

 ## Supported variables
+* `AUTO_PROFILE` - Kernel option for live installer.
+URL of profile for auto mode.
+* `REBOOT_AFTER` - Used for auto mode.
+If set to `0`, prevents system from rebooting after installation.
 * `CUSTOM_DIR` - Path to custom script and files.
 * `ECHO_MODE` - Mode of interface (auto/cli/dialog).
 * `LANG_INSTALLER` - Language for install interface.
 (NOT of target system!)